ArtesGC/.github/profile/README.md

 </div>

      ArtesGC was created in February 2019 by the young Student Nurul GC in order to group other young people and encourage them to share their knowledge in the most diverse didactic areas.

-     Currently a student of Programming, Computer Network, Telecommunications and Medicine ..
+     Currently a student of Programming, Computer Network, Telecommunications..

      Nurul Hosny Gaspar de Carvalho (Nurul GC) is a young Angolan, 21 year old Muslim resident in Pretoria - South Africa.